RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 The study provided further empirical evidence of REINFORCE's inherent limitations, specifically its high variance in gradient estimates due to its Monte Carlo nature and poor sample efficiency stemming from its on-policy learning approach.
 These factors contribute to its slow and unstable convergence in complex continuous action space.

-The work practically showcased how TD3's theoretical advancements—namely, its twin critic networks, delayed policy updates, and target policy smoothing—effectively address the persistent problems of overestimation bias and training instability inherent in actor-critic methods.
+The work practically showcased how TD3's theoretical advancements — namely, its twin critic networks, delayed policy updates, and target policy smoothing — effectively addressed the persistent problems of overestimation bias and training instability inherent in actor-critic methods.
 This provides strong empirical grounding for these critical architectural and procedural enhancements.

 The research emphasised Decision Transformer's novel approach of casting Reinforcement Learning as a conditional sequence modeling problem.
 This represents a fundamental departure from traditional DRL paradigms that rely on value functions or policy gradients.
-Decision Transformers instead leverage autoregressive modeling to generate actions conditioned on desired returns, effectively performing direct long-term credit assignment via self-attention.
+Decision Transformers instead leverage autoregressive modeling to generate actions conditioned on desired returns, effectively performing direct long-term credit assignment via self-attention (Chen et al. 2021).
 This offers a new perspective on solving RL problems, drawing on the scalability and generalisation capabilities of transformer architectures.

 ### 6.3 Answering the Research Question